January 14, 2026

 However, their rise is uneven and faces infrastructural, educational, and technical challenges.
 Policymakers and market actors must ensure that the transition is inclusive, data-driven, and supported by robust ecosystems of service, diagnostics, and resale infrastructure.

-Future trends point to a more competitive, greener, and digitally streamlined secondhand market, with EVs playing a defining role in shaping the mobility economy of 2030 and beyond.
+Future trends in the secondhand car market point to a more competitive, greener, and digitally streamlined secondhand market, with EVs playing a defining role in shaping the mobility economy of 2030 and beyond.